victorcaquilpan/Tutorial-DPC-AIML/README.md

 cd tutorial-dpc
 ```

-Now, you need an @aiml.team account for accesing to DPC.
-For this, you need to be a student or member of AIML.
-So, the first step is sending an email to admins@aiml.team requesting for the use of DPC.
-You need to CC your AIML supervisor.

-Once, you get your @aiml.team account, you can access to the main DPC documentation here: https://help.cluster.aiml.team/.
-You need to follow all the steps of the **Preparation** section described there, before using DPC.
-After that, for running your experiments mostly you need to follow three steps:
+Basically for running your experiments mostly you need to follow three steps:

 1) Create a Persistent Volume Claim (PVC), which is a request for storage.
 2) Create a data-transfering Pod, which goes to contain your data for a longer time.